Minoqi/minoqis-utils-godot/README.md

 - [GDScript](docs/GDScript.md)
 - C# (Coming Soon)

+## Updates

+Stay up-to-date with the development of the project by checking either the **'issues tab'** or the **'projects'** tab and select **'Minoqis Utils Godot Tracker'**.

 ## Contributors

 Minoqis Utils Godot is made by [Minoqi](https://github.com/Minoqi).
 Feel free to assist directly with the project by following the [Coding Standard](docs/CodingStandardGDScript.md) or by submitting an issue for either a desired feature or a bug.
 Please include as many details as possible, including any relevant screenshots/videos/gifs.
+You can help make the process faster by marking an issue as either an enhancement or bug (or another if appropriate).

 ## License